Energy in Norway: Fossil fuels

 Increasing competition among oil suppliers also poses as a challenge within the fossil fuel debate.
 The evident transition to renewable energy may cause suppliers to quickly secure the remaining supply of oil so their fossil fuel assets do not go unprofitable and undeveloped.
 The European Union's history of taxing oil products and carbon-intensive also supports the transition away from fossil fuels.

 Natural gas

-In the aftermath of the 2022 Nord Stream pipeline sabotage, Norway became the leading natural gas supplier to the European Union.
-According to Lukas Trakimavičius, an energy security expert from the Center for European Policy Analysis, there is a risk that hostile actors could try to negatively affect the European Union's natural gas security by targeting Norway's offshore gas infrastructure.
-Considering the size and remoteness of Norway’s subsea pipelines, attribution of such an attack could be very difficult.
+In the aftermath of the Nord Stream pipelines sabotage in 2022, Norway became the leading natural gas supplier to the European Union (EU).
+According to Lukas Trakimavičius, an energy security expert from the Center for European Policy Analysis (CEPA), there is a risk that hostile actors could try to negatively affect the European Union's natural gas security by targeting Norway's offshore gas infrastructure.
+Considering the size and remoteness of Norway's subsea pipelines, attribution of such an attack could be very difficult.
+Data released in September 2022 based on August figures, revealed Norway had hit a record trade surplus due to the jump in gas prices and being the EU's biggest supplier.
+By 2024 data, Norway remained the top supplier of gas to the EU, increasing 2.9% from 2023 to 2024.
+In December 2025, the EU agreed to a full ban on Russian gas imports by 2027, whom still made up almost 20% of the gas market in the EU.